espocrm/espocrm/README.md

 The build will be created in the `build` directory.

+Note: By default grunt installs composer dependencies.
+You can skip it by running `grunt offline`.

 Upgrade packages can be built with `grunt upgrade`.

 ### How to contribute (for developers)